 This committee currently consists of Messrs.
-Kolesar, Chair, Rumbolz, Kroner, Mosher, and Ms. Ong.
+Rumbolz, Chair, Dhoré, Dirks, Kroner, Mosher, and Ms. Ong and Ms. Glenn.
 The Executive Committee functions on behalf of the Board of Directors, acting with respect to ordinary course matters, during intervals between meetings of the Board of Directors, as necessary.
 The Executive Committee performs a Committee evaluation in the years in which it meets.
-The Executive Committee did not meet in 2015.
+A copy of the Executive Committee Charter is available on our website at www.employers.com.
+The Company will provide a print copy of the Charter to any stockholder who requests it.
+The Executive Committee did not meet in 2016.